What is a bond? How do bonds work?

-Whether the aim is stable income in retirement, a specific future cash need, portfolio diversification or old-fashioned risk aversion, or a combination of such factors, an investment in government or private sector bonds merits close attention, the more so in times – like now – of instability in equities markets.
+Whether the aim is stable income in retirement, a specific future cash need, portfolio diversification or old-fashioned risk aversion, an investment in government or private sector bonds merits close attention.
 In this piece, invezz.com takes a look at what’s on offer for the UK, or UK-focused, investor, the merits of bonds and how one goes about taking a stake in debt.

 We start with a pretty basic question, two actually: what is a ‘bond’ and how does it differ from a share?

-Stripped of all the product-specific terminology (including the word ‘stripped’), a bond is nothing more nor less than an acknowledgement of debt and a promise to repay – like an IOU, a cheque, a bank account, or indeed a banknote.
+Stripped of all the product-specific terminology, a bond is nothing more nor less than an acknowledgement of debt and a promise to repay – like an IOU, a cheque, a bank account, or indeed a banknote.
 Each functions – in law and in fact – as a borrowing of someone else’s money coupled with a binding obligation to repay at some point in time.

-What makes the bond different from those other debt instruments is that not only is it evidence of the borrowing and the repayment obligation – and attendant terms – but it also functions as a tradable investment product.
-There is, generally speaking, no market in IOUs or banknotes – other than as collectors’ items – but there are active markets, worth many trillions of dollars, in bonds, with the major players in benchmarking terms being the bonds recording the borrowings of sovereign states, to fund shortfalls between expenditures and tax revenues.
+What makes the bond different from those other debt instruments is that not only is it evidence of the borrowing and the repayment obligation but it also functions as a tradable investment product.
+There is no market in IOUs or banknotes but there are active markets, worth many trillions of dollars, in bonds, with the major players being the bonds of sovereign states, which fund shortfalls between expenditures and tax revenues.

 The other important thing to appreciate about bonds is their difference from equities.
-The purchase of a listed company’s shares, whether on a market or otherwise, gives the purchaser an ownership interest in the company and, as a general rule, a concomitant right to have a say in key decision-making, via a shareholders’ vote on a resolution.
-Bonds are not ownership interests and, again generally speaking, bondholders have no say in the company’s affairs.
-But crucially, bonds take priority over shares in a company’s liquidation, albeit this may prove to be of small comfort if the company is seriously insolvent.
+The purchase of a listed company’s shares gives the purchaser an ownership interest in the company and a say in key decision-making.
+Bonds are not ownership interests and bondholders have no say in the company’s affairs.
+But crucially, bonds take priority over shares in a company’s liquidation.

 Let’s now address some of the main terms used in relation to bonds and bond trading, some of which are shared with equities but in other instances are the peculiar patois of debt securities.